Greta Garbo: Public persona

 From the early days of her career, Garbo avoided industry social functions, preferring to spend her time alone or with friends.
 She never signed autographs or answered fan mail, and rarely gave interviews.
 Nor did she ever appear at Oscar ceremonies, even when she was nominated.
 Her aversion to publicity and the press was undeniably genuine, and exasperating to the studio at first.
 In an interview in 1928, she explained that her desire for privacy began when she was a child, stating, "As early as I can remember, I have wanted to be alone.
-I detest crowds, don't like many people."
+I've always been moody.
+I detest crowds, I don't like many people."
+The artist James Montgomery Flagg said in 1933 that when he was allowed to sketch Garbo at a director's party in Hollywood some years earlier she told him she suffered from melancholia.
+At that time she had a Swedish phonograph record of laughs of all kinds which she played when visiting, to observe her hosts' response.
+In 1937, in a letter to her friend, Austrian actress and writer Salka Viertel, she wrote: "I go nowhere, see no one...
+It is hard and sad to be alone, but sometimes it's even more difficult to be with someone..."
+In another letter in 1970 she wrote: "I feel very tired and cannot seem to get myself together to plan where to go...
+I am sorry but something always seem to go a little wrong with me, and it is not in my head either..."

 Because Garbo was suspicious and mistrustful of the media, and often at odds with MGM executives, she spurned Hollywood's publicity rules.
 She was routinely referred to by the press as the "Swedish Sphinx".
 Her reticence and fear of strangers perpetuated the mystery and mystique she projected both on screen and in real life.
 MGM eventually capitalized on it, for it bolstered the image of the silent and reclusive woman of mystery.
 In spite of her strenuous efforts to avoid publicity, Garbo paradoxically became one of the twentieth century's most publicized women.
 She is closely associated with a line from Grand Hotel, one which the American Film Institute in 2005 voted the 30th-most memorable movie quote of all time, "I want to be alone; I just want to be alone."
 The theme was a running gag in her movies that began during the silent period.
+According to a 1955 piece in LIFE magazine, Garbo explained that she'd said: "I want to be let alone", not "I want to be alone".

+Fashion and personal style

+After starring in Torrent (1926), she became known as "the Art Deco Diva".
+She favored men's shoes and clothes and her style has been described as "trench coat, simple shoes, shirts, cigarette pants, slouch hat and big sunglasses."
 Garbo has been credited with popularizing the "slouchy hat".
-Her look has been described as "trench coat, simple shoes, shirts, cigarette pants, slouchy hat and big sunglasses."